For Students and Alumni Considering Business School

 Visit Handshake and create an account using your Penn email address.
-To subscribe to a g simply select "Pre-Health," "Pre-Grad," Pre-Law," or "Pre-Business" in the CareerMail question in the Career Interests section of your Handshake profile.
+To subscribe to a newsletter select "Pre-Health," "Pre-Grad," Pre-Law," or "Pre-Business" in the CareerMail question in the Career Interests section of your Handshake profile.
 You can find this by clicking your name, then "Career Interests," and finally selecting the appropriate interest under the CareerMail communications section.

 Timing Your Application

 Business schools highly value skills and insight gained in the professional world.
 Most successful applicants to business school have more than two years of work experience.
-Carefully evaluate whether an MBA will serve you well at a particular point in your career and if your resume will put your application forward.
+Carefully evaluate whether an MBA will serve you well at a particular point in your career and if your resume will move your application forward.
 It is not uncommon for potential applicants to decide an MBA is not for them or to wait another year after evaluating their options.
 Check the application deadlines for programs carefully.
-MBA admissions typically occurs in rounds and you want to be ready to apply during the earlier rounds.
+MBA admissions typically occur in rounds and you want to be ready to apply during the earlier rounds.

 and Poets & Quants